-In February 2006, the FASB issued SFAS No. 155, Accounting for Certain Hybrid Financial Instruments an amendment of SFAS No. 133 and No. 140.
+In February 2006, the FASB issued SFAS No. 155, Accounting for Certain Hybrid Financial Instruments - an amendment of SFAS No. 133 and No. 140.
 This Statement, which became effective for fiscal years beginning after September 15, 2006, addresses certain beneficial interests in securitized financial assets.
 The adoption of SFAS No. 155 did not have a material impact on the consolidated earnings or financial position of the Company.

-In June 2006, the FASB issued FASB Interpretation No. 48 (FIN 48), Accounting for Uncertainty in Income Taxes.
+In June 2006, the FASB issued FASB Interpretation No. 48 ("FIN 48"), Accounting for Uncertainty in Income Taxes.
 This Interpretation clarifies the accounting for uncertainty in income taxes recognized in a company's financial statements in accordance with FASB Statement No. 109, Accounting for Income Taxes.
 FIN 48 prescribes a recognition threshold and measurement attribute for the financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
 Guidance is also provided on derecognition, classification, interest and penalties, accounting in interim periods, disclosure and transition.
 FIN 48 is effective for fiscal years beginning after December 15, 2006.
-The adoption of FIN 48 did not have a material impact on the consolidated earnings or financial position of the Company.
+In May 2007, the FASB issued FASB Staff Position No. FIN 48-1, "Definition of Settlement in FASB Interpretation No. 48" ("FSP FIN 48-1"), which clarifies when a tax position is considered settled under FIN 48.
+FSP FIN 48-1 is applicable at the adoption of FIN 48.
+The adoption of FIN 48 and the subsequent guidance in FSP FIN 48-1 did not have a material impact on the consolidated earnings or financial position of the Company.

 In September 2006, the FASB issued SFAS No. 157, Fair Value Measurements.
-This Statement defines fair value, establishes a framework for measuring fair value in generally accepted accounting principles (GAAP), and expands disclosures about fair value measurements.
-SFAS 157 applies under other accounting pronouncements that require or permit fair value measurements, the Board having previously concluded in those accounting pronouncements that fair value is the relevant measurement attribute.
+This Statement defines fair value, establishes a framework for measuring fair value in generally accepted accounting principles ("GAAP"), and expands disclosures about fair value measurements.
+SFAS 157 applies under other accounting pronouncements that require or permit fair value measurements, in which the Board previously concluded in those pronouncements that fair value is the relevant measurement attribute.
 Accordingly, SFAS 157 does not require any new fair value measurements.
 The changes to current practice resulting from the application of this Statement relate to the definition of fair value, the methods used to measure fair value, and the expanded disclosures about fair value measurements.
 SFAS 157, however, does not apply under accounting pronouncements that address share-based payment transactions, including SFAS 123(R) and its related interpretative pronouncements.
-SFAS 157 is effective for fiscal years beginning after November
+SFAS 157 is effective for fiscal years beginning after November 15, 2007.

-15, 2007.
 The adoption of SFAS No. 157 is not expected to have a material impact on the consolidated earnings or financial position of the Company.

-In September 2006, the SEC staff issued SEC Staff Accounting Bulletin Topic 1N, Financial Statements - Considering the Effects of Prior Year Misstatements When Quantifying Misstatements in Current Year Financial Statements (SAB 108).
+In September 2006, the SEC staff issued SEC Staff Accounting Bulletin Topic 1N, Financial Statements - Considering the Effects of Prior Year Misstatements When Quantifying Misstatements in Current Year Financial Statements ("SAB 108").
 In SAB 108 the SEC staff concluded that a dual approach should be used to compute the amount of a misstatement.
 Specifically, the amount should be computed using both a current year income statement perspective ("roll-over" method) and a year-end balance sheet perspective ("iron-curtain" method.)
 This dual approach must be adopted for fiscal years ending after November 15, 2006.
 The implementation of SAB 108 did not have a material impact on the consolidated earnings or financial position of the Company.